GGCarrotsBerlin/BodyFriend/README.md

    - medical article database like pubmed.org, ipool etc
    - online search engines
-so that BodyFriend is your first point of contact to adress your health concerns and get reliable answers.
+so that BodyFriend is your first point of contact to address your health concerns and get reliable answers.

 Future ideas, improvements:
   - use of AI to make the conversation customized